adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

 ## Overview

 The CC Photoshop Api Worker wraps the Photoshop APIs to be used by AEM.
-It is built on using [aio-lib-photoshop](https://github.com/adobe/aio-lib-photoshop-api).
+It is built on top of [aio-lib-photoshop](https://github.com/adobe/aio-lib-photoshop-api).

 It provides the following functionality: